 Please be aware that alcohol can reduce your ability to deal with the cold.
-The entire camp is based on snow and ice which means it can be slippery under foot and more difficult to navigate when under the influence.
+There are also rocky pathways that lead to each individual pod which can be dangerous to navigate when under the influence.
 Whilst we fully acknowledge that your visit to Antarctica is a holiday and designed to be highly enjoyable, please note that White Desert cannot be held responsible for any reckless behavior.
 Alcohol consumption is not permitted on the Basler plane or during the South Pole and Emperor Penguin visits.